-From August 6-8, 2018, the NCBI will help with a data science hackathon at the New York Genome Center in Manhattan.
-The hackathon will focus on genomics as well as general Data Science.
+The hackathon will focus on the genomics of Iron-linked Rare Diseases as well as large scale RNA-Seq indexing and analysis.
 This event is for researchers, including students and postdocs, who have already engaged in the use of large datasets or in the development of pipelines for analyses from high-throughput experiments.
 Some projects are available to other non-scientific developers, mathematicians, or librarians.

 After registering, you will receive a confirmation email with information about attending the webinar.
 A few days after the live presentation, you can view the recording on the NCBI YouTube channel.
 You can learn about future webinars on the Webinars and Courses page.

 RefSeq release 92 is accessible online, via FTP and through NCBI’s Entrez programming utilities, E-utilities.

 This full release incorporates genomic, transcript, and protein data available, as of January 4, 2019 and contains 185,738,687 records, including 130,366,644 proteins, 25,088,890 RNAs, and sequences from 86,867 organisms.
 The release is provided in several directories as a complete dataset and as divided by logical groupings.

 dbSNP build 152 is a small incremental update from build 151 provided for you to begin testing and integrating the new build products into your workflow.
 Build 152 uses the new system with SPDI variant notation and is now available on FTP and the new RefSNP webpage.

 From February 4-6, 2019, the NCBI will help with a data science hackathon at the Fred Hutchinson Cancer Research Center in Seattle.
 To apply, complete this form (approximately 10 minutes to complete).
 Initial applications are due Friday, January 11th by 11 pm ET.